 However, when those races are put on by organizations other than Ironman, they are simply called “Iron-distance races” rather than an “Ironman.”

-An Ironman triathlon (or an Iron-distance triathlon) is a true test of your endurance, as most athletes are competing for 10-15 hours or more.
+An Ironman triathlon (or an Iron-distance triathlon) is a true test of your endurance, as most athletes compete for 10-15 hours or more.

 Ironman triathlons have cutoff times for each individual discipline as well as the total race time.